sting8k/gowc/README.md

 This is **not** a wrapper.
 A wrapper will have massdns's parameters fixed inside, what is not my style.
 Massdns should be used in flexible way.
 Generally, algorithm is based on [puredns](https://github.com/d3mondev/puredns), but there are few changes to make the algorithm more accurate and faster.

+GoWC, first it will ask for NS of target domain (Ex. ns1.<target>.com, ns2.<target>.com).
+Then, belong with Google & CloudFlare DNS, these NS will be used to clean wildcards faster and more accurate.
+Why?
+Because sometimes, ns1 (of target) could accept wildcard subdomains, but ns2 doesn't that lead to **False Positive**.
+This tool will solve all these problems.

 ## Build

 ```